mdbtools/mdbtools/README.md

 ### mdb-sql

-If --enable-sql is specified, a simple SQL engine (also used by ODBC and gmdb).
+A simple SQL engine (also used by ODBC and gmdb).

 ### prcat